jrashvin98/twitchChatToPDF/README.md

 Easily convert your exported Twitch chat logs (CSV format) into a neatly formatted PDF — all with one click!
 Perfect for archiving, sharing, or just reliving your favourite moments.

+## Why do you need this program?

+If you’ve ever tried reading Twitch chat logs directly from a CSV file, you know it’s a mess.
+Long lines, confusing columns, and no easy way to find specific dates or messages.
+This program solves that by turning those raw CSV chat logs into clean, easy-to-read PDFs:

+- No more messy spreadsheets: Chat messages are neatly organized by date with clickable links for quick navigation.

 ## Step 1 — Export Your Twitch Chat (CSV)

 1. Go to Twitch and open **Settings**.